UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 #### How can I check if my files are in the top layer?

-_On a compute node via an onBunya or interactive batch job_
+_On a compute node via an onBunya session or interactive batch job_

 Use `ls -salh FILEPATH`